vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/politics/hindutva/sAvarkar_VD/english/sAvarkar_and_his_times/16_Hindu_Manifesto_or_Savarkarism.md

 group of qualities which distinguish the French from other European people.-

-Eminent Authobs on the Pkinciples
+### Eminent Authors on the Principles

 The principal elements instrvunental in the formation of a nation are a common past, a common tradition and a will to live together.
 Renan defines a nation as a social group whose solidarity has been established by the sentiment of the sacrifices made in the past and of those it is still ready to make in the future.
-In his essay on Nationality he observes

 * Savarkar, Hindutva, p.
 3.